rrgonzalez/super-portal2/README.md

 ## Notes

-Add any notes here about your design decisions or improvements you would have made if you had more time.
-You also might want to consider the following questions for inspiration

-* Are there any performance issues with your code or things that you could easily speed up?
-* Are there any areas of your code that you think isn't that "clean"?
-* Could your code easily be refactored to allow a new feed format from another source?
-* If you weren't able to finish what were you able to complete and were you happy with your progress given the time constraints?

 * If a property doesn't have all the required fields in the xml I just ignore it.
 An incomplete property doesn't stop the whole sync process.
 Completes properties will be taken into account.
 * The XML_URL variable indicates the uri of the xml format feed.
 It should be setted on the correspondent config/environments/ file.
 * The xml_parser#get_data method could be cleaned.
 That being said, it's xml parsing it will be ugly anyway.